anza-xyz/sbpf/README.md

 [Examples](examples), [unit tests](tests) and [performance benchmarks](benches)
 should also prove helpful.

-Here are the steps to follow to run an eBPF program with rbpf:
+Here are the steps to follow to run an SBPF:

 1. Create the config and a loader built-in program, add some functions.
 2. Create an executable, either from the bytecode or an ELF.